isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-04-30-History-Through-Postcards.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Alkaff_Gardens.png">
 Alkaff Gardens was built in 1930 in the style of a Japanese park, and was a popular destination among locals and Japanese tourists.
 The garden had a Japanese teahouse that served “refreshments all day and night until 12 o'clock”.
-The picture on this undated postcard is also featured in an advertisement for Alkaff Gardens published in the 31 May 1930 issue of the <i>Malayan Saturday Post</i>, suggesting that the postcard had been specially commissioned to publicise the garden.
-On the far left of the picture is a traditional Japanese lantern made of stone called a <i>tōrō</i>.
+The picture on this undated postcard is also featured in an advertisement for Alkaff Gardens published in the 31 May 1930 issue of the *Malayan Saturday Post*, suggesting that the postcard had been specially commissioned to publicise the garden.
+On the far left of the picture is a traditional Japanese lantern made of stone called a *tōrō*.
 The garden, which was located near the former Bidadari Cemetery, closed in December 1941 in preparation for war.
-Cedar Girls’ Secondary School currently occupies the site. <i>Accession no.: B32413806E_0002.</i>
+Cedar Girls’ Secondary School currently occupies the site. *Accession no.: B32413806E_0002.*
 </div>
 ```